Keyboard shortcuts

 Feature Highlights

-• Session persistence across runs (optional)
+• Session persistence across runs (toggle in tray or config)

 • Fast toggle via daemon and keybind